hansiglaser/objterm/README.md

 JavaSript application.

-To safe you from having to compile **ObjTerm** from Pascal to JavaScript, a pre-compiled JavaScript file is provided at ⚠️🔴TODO🔴⚠️.
-It is intentionally at a different directory as `objterm.html` to prevent you from accidential execution of JavaScript code without having read that.
-Please **manually copy** `⚠️🔴TODO🔴⚠️/objterm.js` to the directory `src/terminal`.
+To safe you from having to compile **ObjTerm** from Pascal to JavaScript, a pre-compiled JavaScript file is provided at [src/demos/objterm.js](src/demos/objterm.js).
+It is intentionally at a different directory as `objterm.html` to prevent you from an accidential execution of JavaScript code without having read that.
+Please **manually copy** it to the directory `src/terminal` after cloning the Git repository.

 When the browser has displayed the page, then edit the WebSocket URL in the top to show your application's server URL.
 Then enable the checkbox "**Connected**".